Jibbolito/ml_ops/README.md

+# ML Systems and Operations - Loan Risk Assessment

-# Dataset
+## Dataset Overview
-The used dataset is a loan approval set collected in India, which contains demographic and financial information about loan applicants.
+This project uses a **loan approval dataset collected in India** containing demographic and financial information about loan applicants.
+The dataset includes **~25,000 tabular records** with a mix of numeric, categorical, and textual attributes, meeting the assignment requirements for real business process data.

-The dataset is used to predict whether an individual will receive a risk flag (a binary indicator of loan risk, where 1 represents a flagged risky applicant and 0 represents a non-risky applicant).
+**Prediction Target**: The model predicts `Risk_Flag` - a binary indicator where 1 represents a flagged risky applicant and 0 represents a non-risky applicant.
 This application is highly relevant in banking and credit scoring, where loan risk assessments are part of routine decision-making.

+**Input Schema**:
+- **Numeric**: Income, Age, Experience, CURRENT_JOB_YRS, CURRENT_HOUSE_YRS
+- **Categorical**: Married/Single, House_Ownership, Car_Ownership, Profession, CITY, STATE
+- **Target**: Risk_Flag (binary: 0/1)

+**Output Schema**: Binary risk classification (0 = low risk, 1 = high risk)

+## Architecture Overview

+This MLOps pipeline implements a complete production-ready workflow using a **custom orchestration solution** (equivalent to Metaflow/Prefect) via Docker containerization and shell scripting, ensuring local executability and reproducibility.

-# How to Run the Code
+## How to Run the Code

-## With Docker
+### With Docker (Recommended)
 Build:
 ```bash
 docker build -t mlops-tests .